AD0MZ/All-Band-Adjustable-Dipole/README.md

 # Brush Cartridges in place (almost) with Pole Mount and Balun Housing in place.
+- Housing pushed in to show brush carts better!

 ![All Band Adjustable Dipole](Collateral/24.%20%20Brush-Carts-and-Pole-Mount.png)